priyasavaliya20-collab/Calculative-Foundation/Calculative Foundation/README.md

 📈 **Insight:** Using just Math gives a line (1D); adding Physics gives a plane (2D); using all 5 subjects gives a hyperplane in 5D.
 Shapes grow cleanly from **(20, 2) → (20, 3) → (20, 5)** as subjects are added — same 20 students, increasingly rich description.

-✅ **Conclusion:** This is the "curse of dimensionality" in miniature: more subjects means more information but a harder-to-visualize space — exactly the problem PCA (Q10) is built to solve.

 ---